EPN Articles Related To Toxic Substances

 EPN IN THE NEWS RELATED TO Toxic Substances

-Betsy Southerland, former Director, Office of Science and Technology, EPA Office of Water, was quoted in Inside EPA about how regulating PFAS compounds as a class can still leave room for essential uses and remove the need for individually reviewing each compound.
+Betsy Southerland, former Director, Science and Technology, EPA Office of Water, was quoted in Inside EPA about how the elimination of EPA’s Office of Research and Development would bring PFAS toxicity testing and contamination data to a halt, significantly slowing down regulations for the chemical class.